-If you’d like early access to our GitLab beta please complete this quick beta request form which asks for an email address where we’ll send you instructions on where to download a .vsix file for VS Code or a .zip if you’re using any JetBrains editor such as Intellij, WebStorm, and PyCharm.
+If you’d like early access to our GitLab beta please email us and we’ll send you instructions on where to download a .vsix file for VS Code or a .zip if you’re using any JetBrains editor such as Intellij, WebStorm, and PyCharm.

 If you’re new to CodeStream please see our Getting Started documentation on how to register and create a team.

 If you signed up via GitLab authentication you should see a Merge Requests section at the top of the CodeStream pane with a list of all of the MRs relevant to you.

 Otherwise, you’ll see buttons for you to connect to GitLab or GitLab Self-Manged as appropriate.

 If you were already on CodeStream, and connected to GitHub, you can also connect to GitLab by clicking on your headshot on the top of the CodeStream pane and then selecting “Integrations”.